 Because beer has always played an important role in my life, I continued to hone my creativity with and passion for beer while at college.
-I designed an all-weather, thrift-store reclining chair that actually contained a covert compartment that held a keg.
+I modified an all-weather, thrift-store reclining chair to include a covert compartment that could hold a keg.
 When security showed up to bust a party, we'd sit on the chair and ask, "Keg, what keg?"
 I proudly contributed toward the invention of a drinking game called Biff that involved squeegees, milk crates, a Ping-Pong ball, and four contestants dressed only in tube socks and ski goggles (if it ain't broke, don't fix it).
 I graduated from college and realized I was more passionate about beer than a career in writing.
 So I started making my own beer and decided I wanted to open a brewery.

-As an entrepreneur-as a person-you have to ask yourself what is your defining inmost thought.
+As an entrepreneur-as a person-you have to ask yourself what your defining inmost thought is.
 And then you have to do everything you can to express this belief to the people around you.
 I learned to love to read and write and express my creativity at Northfield Mt.
 Hermon.
-My inmost thought when I was first enrolled at Northfield Mt.
-Hermon was: "Rebel against authority in order to express yourself."
+My inmost thought when I was first enrolled there was: "Rebel against authority in order to express yourself."
 This is pretty much the same defining instinct that drives me today, but I've been fortunate enough to find a constructive outlet for this angst.
-I've created a company that subverts the definition of beer put forth by the "authorities" at Budweiser and Coors.
+I've created a company that subverts the definition of beer put forth by the so-called authorities at Anheuser-Busch and Coors.

-If you did not earn a business degree or follow a clear and common path to create your business, you know there is no prescribed method to ensure success.
+If you are like me and did not earn a business degree or follow a clear and common path to create your business, you know there is no prescribed method to ensure success.
 I'm sure that majoring in business or getting an MBA gives you more tools and familiarity with the mechanics of business.
 But tools are useless unless you are able to use them.
-You could have the best set of tools in the world but if you are not ready and capable of working with them they are useless to you.
+You could have the best set of tools in the world, but if you are not ready and capable of working with them they are useless to you.
 If you believe in your idea enough to make it happen, it must be a powerful idea.
 The way you harness the power of that idea is to believe you are the only person capable of making that idea a reality.
-Once you have this mind-set, you will see that the tools are not what builds a strong company-it's the builder.
+Once you have this mind-set, you will see that a set of tools is not what builds a strong company-it's the builder.